A Two Day Itinerary for Oklahoma City, Oklahoma

 Places to Eat on Day Two

 Enjoy sleeping in since the 21C Hotel is only steps away from Mary Eddy’s, where you will be having brunch.
-Mary Eddy’s is a popular OKC foodie hotspot with brunch staples such as a Peaches and Cream Waffle and Eggs Benedict.
+Mary Eddy’s is a popular OKC foodie hotspot with brunch staples such as Peaches and Cream Waffle and Eggs Benedict.

 My fave item was a starter: Watermelon and Popcorn.
 Though it sounds odd, trust Mary Eddy’s on this genius creation of avocado, herb puree, feta, and tasso spice.
 Ask your server how it is made; the creativity and complexity level is astounding, just like the taste!

 Head over to Cheever’s Cafe in the Paseo/Mesta Park neighborhood of OKC for dinner.
 This adorable restaurant, with an outside dining patio and romantic vibe inside, is where you’ve got to try a quintessential Southern dish done right—Chicken Fried Steak.
 I’d only tried this dish once and wasn’t a huge fan, but the waiter raved about it being one of Cheever’s top sellers, so I gave it a try.
-This carefully thought out dish is stacked with luscious ingredients, topped with a decadent jalapeño cream gravy, and paired with garlic red-skinned mash.
+This carefully thought out dish is stacked with tasty ingredients, topped with a decadent jalapeño cream gravy, and paired with garlic red-skinned mash.
 I loved every bite!
-The Chicken Fried Steak is so large, you may want to share it.
+The Chicken Fried Steak is so big that you may want to share it.

-I almost forgot to recommend Cheever’s Chicken and Pepperjack Strudel appetizer, stuffed with green chilies, balsamic, and a delicious curry oil.
+I almost forgot to recommend Cheever’s Chicken and Pepperjack Strudel appetizer, stuffed with green chilies, balsamic, and flavorful curry oil.
 Save room for the Roasted Pecan Ice Cream Ball, a dessert regarded as one of the best in Oklahoma City.
 Cheever’s contemporary comfort food restaurant will bowl you over with attentive service, top-quality food, and unique dishes.

 Things To See and Do on Day Two